EtiTheSpirit/ThreeRingsSharp/README.md

 # ThreeRingsSharp
 Abbreviated as TRS, this is port of Grey Havens's *Clyde*, *Narya*, *Nenya*, and *Vilya* libraries (as well as their dependencies) into C# via IKVM, because let's face it: Java is kinda stupid.

+This program rips models from any Clyde-based game (mostly intended for Spiral Knights) and converts it to the glTF 2.0 format so you can use it for animations or whatever it may be.

 # Download
 Downloads can be found in the little tiny "Releases" window on the right column.
 For ease of access, here's a link: https://github.com/XanTheDragon/ThreeRingsSharp/releases